-Paris Olympics opening ceremony was an insult to women
+Paris Olympics opening ceremony was an insult to millions

 Men parading around as caricatures of women do not communicate love and inclusion.